 Adding bay or bow windows to your home is a great option if you’re looking to add extra natural light inside and get a better view of the outdoors.
 They can add literal floor space or a perceived perception of extra room inside, and often serve a specific function such as a reading, art, or music area in the home.
-When hearing the two terms, most people who aren’t architects may wonder, “what is the difference between bay and bow window?”
+When hearing the two terms, most people who aren’t architects may wonder, “What is the difference between a bay and bow window?”
 Although both will perform similarly in most environments, there is a difference between bay and bow windows.

 The Advantages and Disadvantages of Bay Windows

 The advantages and disadvantages of bow vs. bay windows really depend on the layout of the house and the preferences of the homeowner.
 A distinct advantage of the bay window is that it is usually less expensive because it is usually manufactured and installed as a single unit similarly to an ordinary double hung window.
 The wall opening for the window may have to be altered to accept the new window but makes a substantial change in the feeling of the room.

 A bow style window has the disadvantage of expense when compared to a bay window, as it requires structural framework and is a major renovation to the home.
 A bow window typically has either four or five individually manufactured windows which are installed in what is essentially a small extension to the room.
 The advantages of such a project is how the wider window allows even more light to come in and provides a wider view with more angles to the outside of the house.
 Each window functions separately and can be raised or lowered independently according to the direction of sunlight and breezes on the outside, whereas the bay window usually consists of a picture window in the middle with a single window which opens on either side.